zonca/zonca.dev/posts/2013-09-26-automatically-build-pelican-and-publish-to-github-pages.md

 ---
+aliases:
+- /2013/09/automatically-build-pelican-and-publish-to-github-pages
+categories:
+- python
+- travis-ci
+- github
+date: 2013-09-26 13:45
 layout: post
+slug: automatically-build-pelican-and-publish-to-github-pages
 title: How to automatically build your Pelican blog and publish it to Github Pages
-date: 2013-09-26 13:45
-categories: [python, travis-ci, github]
-slug: automatically-build-pelican-and-publish-to-github-pages

 ---

 Something I like a lot about Jekyll, the Github static blog generator, is that you just push commits to your repository and Github takes care of re-building and publishing your website.